Clinical Research Scholars

 Courtney FitzhughFitzhugh is seeking to improve—and develop new—treatment options to achieve a cure for sickle-cell disease (SCD).
 Although matched-sibling bone-marrow transplantation offers the best treatment for people with SCD, only 15 to 20 percent of these patients have a complete sibling match.
 More than 90 percent have at least a half-match such as a parent, child, or half-matched siblings.
 Fitzhugh is developing an alternative option that involves such haploidentical donors.
 Her goal is to develop a widely available, successful half-matched transplant regimen.

-Jung-Min Lee, National Cancer Institute
+Jung-Min Lee, Senior Investigator, Women’s Malignancies Branch, Center for Cancer Research, National Cancer Institute

 View website